Nekololizu/NekoTweakMod/README.md

 - Worm Scarf now has 2 defense along with the 17% damage reduction (Due to BoC 2.0 being a thing)

+- Some summoner weapon sound changes so they fit their weapons better

 - Finch Staff knockback changed from 4 to 0, damage changed from 7 to 9
 (Won't knock enemies into you anymore & bit more damage so it can be useful for more than killing slimes)